GrammaTech/gtirb/CONTRIBUTING.md

   for clients.
 For example, do not add static function-local variables in inline functions in header files.

+## Build Performance Tips

+Some tips to keep in mind to not needlessly regress build performance when working with GTIRB:

+- Do not include a protobuf header from within a .hpp file unless you need the enum values from protobuf.
+A forward declare + include in the .cpp file is sufficient and cuts out 100s of transitive headers to parse.
+- CFG.hpp and ByteInterval.hpp are the most expensive headers you can possibly include.
+Avoid including these whenever humanly possible (getting rid of 2 includes of CFG.hpp cut out ~2500 transitive header includes).
+- Boost headers are extremely heavy to parse, try to push as much of their inclusions down into a .cpp file as possible.
+For instance, including boost's endian header requires ~200 transitive headers by itself.
+Things like the boost containers are considerably more expensive.
+This is what contributes to ByteInterval and CFG being so expensive to include.
+Be wary when adding includes to boost headers or adding new boost dependencies.
+- Do not blindly trust the output from tools like include what you use; they sometimes do silly things like include a header file when a forward declare is sufficient.
+When adding an include to a .hpp file, try hard to avoid adding the include.

 ### Testing Development

 - All code you care about should be tested.